Tuesday, November 9, 2010

 Friday, November 5, 2010

 I wouldn't go that far.
 It's not among the best of even the larger Hammer Frankenstein series.
 Still, it does have its charms, the biggest being Peter Cushing in the lead role.
 Brian likes him, too:

 "The ultimate success of the Hammer series derives from Cushing's making the part all his own."Cushing is very good in the part.
 One hesitates for a moment about calling him the definitive screen Frankenstein only because it may be somewhat misleading, as Cushing didn't just play one Victor Frankenstein in that series--he played half a dozen.

 It's fortunate that Terence Fisher directed most of those movies.
 Like most of the Hammer hands, he was a craftsman working in a movie factory, not some unwavering auteur with a strong, committed sense of what the series should be.
 While his lack of any significant cohesive personal vision for the series--and, more to the point, the mechanics of the Hammer factory--allowed for discontinuities galore, it also meant we got lots of different versions of Frankenstein out of it.
 And since Fisher was Hammer's top director, it meant a lot of them were really good.

-One--the one introduced in THE CURSE OF FRANKENSTEIN--is the relatively one-note mad scientist playing at being a god, and, in the end, being punished for it.
+One--the one introduced in THE CURSE OF FRANKENSTEIN--is the relatively one-note mad scientist playing at being a god and in the end being punished for it.
 The next was introduced in the next film, THE REVENGE OF FRANKENSTEIN, and is almost the polar opposite, a compassionate (if, shall we say, sometimes overzealous) fellow whose work has a genuinely humanitarian aspect but who, in the end, is undone by the ignorance and bigotry of others.
 The succeeding films all offer, speaking broadly, either variations on one or the other or combinations of both--new versions of the character continuing his work in many different circumstances.
 Cushing's Frankenstein can be a malevolent chaos-agent, compassionate, slyly witty, brilliant, insane (as opposed to evil), and he's making monsters, turning himself into his own monster, transferring souls (in one installment), working for what he sees as the betterment of mankind or just following a mad personal obsession.